velartrill/velartrill.github.io/orig/always-a-junkie.md

 At least I've still plenty of drink in me.

 The flight north is a short one after the scramjets kick in, and it's not long before I feel rough hands on my body again.
 The mercs don't bother to take off my blindfold before leading me down the ramp, leaving me to totter and stumble in their grip.
+The cuffs are starting to hurt, bad.
 Hearing their laughter this time is enough to start tears of humiliation and anger burning in the corner of my eyes, and by the time I'm shoved to my knees and the blindfold finally comes off, my nose is red and my eyes are drenched.
-The cuffs are starting to hurt, bad.

 As I furiously try to blink them clear and let them adjust to the light, the figure standing over me comes into focus.
-Striking blue eyes beneath long locks of rich, dark brown hair even darker than his skin, streaked at each side with lines of black dye; delicate silk robes lovingly with embroidered with intricate floral patterns and flowing ocean scenes; an Imperial dueling sword fastened in its decorated sheath.
+Striking blue eyes beneath long locks of rich, dark brown hair even darker than his skin, streaked at each side with lines of black dye; delicate silk robes lovingly embroidered with intricate floral patterns and flowing ocean scenes; an Imperial dueling sword fastened in its decorated sheath.

 Above me stands the Lord of Opium.
 Oravdenel Sedvesêra, master of Sŷralën, kingpin of kingpins — indisputably the wealthiest, most powerful, most ruthless man in all of Saravan.